 At Grimsdyke School, we believe that reading is one of the essential keys to learning, an essential life skill and a source of pleasure to which all children are entitled.
 For all of our students to become fluent readers and writers, phonics needs to be taught through a systematic and structured phonics programme.

 Up until December 2021, in Reception and Key Stage 1 we have used Letters and Sounds (DfE) as our primary systematic approach to teaching Early Reading and Phonics.
-From the Spring Term of 2022 we will be beginning a transition to the Little Wandle Letters and Sounds Framework as our core phonics scheme.
+From the Spring Term of 2022 we made a transition to using the Little Wandle Letters and Sounds Framework as our core phonics scheme.

 Through our daily phonics lessons, we teach children that the letters of the alphabet represent a different sound, that these can be used in a variety of ways and are put together to make words.
 The children learn to recognise all of the different sounds and combinations that they might see when they are reading or writing.
 Our phonics teaching starts in Reception and follows a very specific sequence that allows our children to build on their previous phonic knowledge and master specific phonic strategies as they move through school.
 They learn to blend sounds (put them together) to read words and segment words (identify each sound) to spell and write words.
 As a result, all our children are able to tackle any unfamiliar words that they might discover.

 At Grimsdyke School we also model these strategies in shared reading and writing both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on the development of language and language skills for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.
 We also give the children a wide range of reading experiences so that they learn to apply their skills in a range of contexts.
 This includes a strong emphasis on reading for pleasure.
 Children in Reception/Key Stage One have story books or library books to bring home regularly as well as books that are linked to their current phonics stage.